plotly/plotly.py/doc/python/renderers.md

 ###### `plotly_mimetype`

 The `plotly_mimetype` renderer creates a specification of the figure (called a MIME-type bundle), and requests that the current user interface displays it.
-User interfaces that support this renderer include [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) (requires the [`plotlywidget`](https://www.npmjs.com/package/plotlywidget) extension), [nteract](https://nteract.io/), and the Visual Studio Code [notebook interface](https://code.visualstudio.com/docs/python/jupyter-support).
+User interfaces that support this renderer include [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), [nteract](https://nteract.io/), and the Visual Studio Code [notebook interface](https://code.visualstudio.com/docs/python/jupyter-support).

 ###### `jupyterlab`, `nteract`, and `vscode`
 These are aliases for `plotly_mimetype` since this renderer is a good choice when working in JupyterLab, nteract, and the Visual Studio Code notebook interface.
 Note that in VSCode Notebooks, the version of Plotly.js that is used to render is provided by the [vscode-python extension](https://code.visualstudio.com/docs/languages/python) and often trails the latest version by several weeks, so the latest features of `plotly` may not be available in VSCode right away.
 The situation is similar for Nteract.